aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets the cache directory for spreadsheet file.
+Sets the cache directory for storing spreadsheet file.
 We need to set it to a specific path before we use GridJs.

 **Parameters:**
 | Parameter | Type | Description |